ELS-RD/anonymisation/README.md

     - building dictionaries of frequent names using all documents and look for them in each of them (2 pass process)
 - Dataset augmentation
     - Create some variation of the discovered entities and search for them
-        - By removing first or last name, change the case of one or more word in entity, remove key words (M., Mme, la société, ...), etc.
+        - By removing first or last name, changing the case of one or more word in entity, removing key words (M., Mme, la société, ...), etc.
         - transformation are randomly applied (20% of entities are transformed)
         - make the model more robust to error in the text
         - these variations can not be discovered easily with patterns